 Effective as of March 13, 2015, the Company entered into a Management Services Agreement (the "MSA") with Fortress.
 Pursuant to the terms of the MSA, for a period of five years, Fortress will render advisory and consulting services to the Company.
 Services provided under the MSA may include, without limitation, (i) advice and assistance concerning any and all aspects of the Company's operations, clinical trials, financial planning and strategic transactions and financings and (ii) conducting relations on behalf of the Company with accountants, attorneys, financial advisors and other professionals (collectively, the "Services").
 The Company is obligated to utilize clinical research services, medical education, communication and marketing services and investor relations/public relation services of companies or individuals designated by Fortress, provided those services are offered at market prices.
 However, the Company is not obligated to take or act upon any advice rendered from Fortress and Fortress shall not be liable for any of its actions or inactions based upon their advice.
-Fortress and its affiliates, including all members of the Company will pay Fortress an annual consulting fee of \$0.5 million (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which the Company has net assets in excess of \$100 million at the beginning of the calendar year.
-For the years ended December 31, 2017 and December 31, 2016 and for the period from March 13, 2015 (inception) to December 31, 2015, the Company recorded approximately \$[], \$500,000 and \$375,000, respectively, as expense related to this agreement.
+Fortress and its affiliates, including all members of the Company's Board of Directors, have been contractually exempt from fiduciary duties to the Company relating to corporate opportunities.
+In consideration for the Services, the Company will pay Fortress an annual consulting fee of \$0.5 million (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which the Company has net assets in excess of \$100 million at the beginning of the calendar year.
+For the years ended December 31, 2017 and December 31, 2016, the Company recorded approximately \$500,000 and \$500,000, respectively, as expense related to this agreement.